525 William Penn Place: Renovations

 The first major building renovation of 525 William Penn Place occurred from 1986 to 1987 with a complete building renewal.
 New windows (approximately 3,344), heating, air, plumbing, and new mechanical systems were installed.
 In 2001, a new renovation commenced with the complete rebuilding of the lobby, building entrances, elevator cabs, and restrooms.
 The building was awarded an Energy Star label in 2008 for its operating efficiency.
 In 2010, the building was further awarded a Gold Level LEED certification by the US Green Building Council.

 Building name

 Being primarily a bank office building and due to the ever changing banking industry, the name of the building has often been in confusion.
 Originally known as 525 William Penn Place from construction until 1970, it was then named the Mellon Bank Center.
 It was renamed again in 1984 with the completion of One Mellon Bank Center two blocks away with the designation of Three Mellon Bank Center (later Three Mellon Center).
 In 2002 it reverted to the original name of 525 William Penn Place with Mellon's sale of its retail banking business to Citizens Bank.

-Interesting facts

-There are many short distance elevators located throughout the building.
-For example, four small capacity elevators exist that provide service only between floors two through eight.
-Two more elevators exist for service only between floors 38 - 41.

-In the basement garage, accessible by vehicles from Oliver Avenue for deliveries, exists a working vehicle turntable.
-Trucks can enter, unload, and then be "turned around" by operating the turntable to exit the building.

-There is a tunnel that runs between 525 William Penn Place and One BNY Mellon Center on Grant Street, running under the Union Trust building.
-This tunnel connects all three buildings and while not open to the public, remains in use by building staff and tenants.